parseb/mycoins/README.md

 # mycoins
-Personal collection of novel token experiments.
+Personal collection of novel token playaround and changeabout.